 untitled (mobile piece) baby monitor pairs (x3), radio, fm transmitter, amplification, text, 2016

-In ‘Untitled (mobile)’ my past relationship to sleep is coupled with my present one; blighted by periods of insomnia, periods where one wants nothing more than to sleep but can’t.
+In untitled (mobile piece) my past relationship to sleep is coupled with my present one; blighted by periods of insomnia, periods where one wants nothing more than to sleep but can’t.

-Vicious cycles of though evolve out of hypothetical anxiety: “I become anxious at the prospect of becoming too anxious to sleep” which then, in a paradoxical/self-generative fashion actualises itself in physical symptoms.
+Vicious cycles of thought evolve out of hypothetical anxiety: “i become anxious at the prospect of becoming too anxious to sleep” which then, in a paradoxical/self-generative fashion actualises itself in physical symptoms.

 The song is broadcast via a transmitter and played through a radio which sits amidst a hanging mobile of baby monitors; suspended and slowly pirouetting around their axis, indeterminately disrupting the transmission and forming feedback loops when a corresponding microphone/transmitter pair are in close proximity.
 The result is an anxious experience resting (or not) somewhere between nightmare and nostalgia.